spg6/my-profile/dr-jane.md

 The second component of the test is a sequence of 12 questions from the GHQ-12 to measure the psychological stress of the individual.
 The person will need to answer the questions on a numeric scale of 0 to 3, where 0 represents ‘not at all’ and 3 represents ‘all the time’.

-“The 12-item General Health Questionnaire contains three factors, namely Anxiety and Depression, Social Dysfunction, and Loss of Confidence.”  https://hqlo.biomedcentral.com/articles/10.1186/1477-7525-2-63
+“The 12-item General Health Questionnaire contains three factors, namely Anxiety and Depression, Social Dysfunction, and Loss of Confidence.”
+(Gao et al., 2004)

 | Question	                                                            | Answer                                               |
 |:----------------------------------------------------------------------:------------------------------------------------------|